afsc-assessments/ebswp_2023/doc/EBSpollock.md

 [EBS multi-species model](https://www.afsc.noaa.gov/refm/stocks/plan_team/2018/EBSmultispp.pdf)).

 ## Description of alternative models
 Model configuration options continue to be developed for alternative data treatment.
-The spatio-temporal model fit to BTS CPUE data _including stations from the NBS_ was expanded thanks to developments of the application (Thorson 2019).
+The spatio-temporal model fit to BTS CPUE data _including stations from the NBS_ was expanded using the VAST methods detailed in Thorson (2018).

-This survey data model
-applies the VAST (Thorson 2018) approach and due to allowing for spatial and temporal correlation, is well suited to having missing stations in some areas and years (and adjusts uncertainty accordingly).

-xxx

-The second data
-treatment simply increased the weight on the final two survey data points (by reducing the CVs by a factor of 2).
-This was done because initial model runs indicated relatively poor fits to these data and by adding some constraint, it was hoped that structural aspects (and/or data conflicts) could be revealed.
-Finally, the fourth model involved revisiting prior distribution on steepness for the stock recruitment relationship (a response to Plan Team and SSC requests).
-This included comparing a Beverton-Holt model with some recent meta-analyses on priors for the steepness parameter based on Thorson et al. (2018) approach.
+This application included a spatio-temporal treatment of the age composition data; differences were relatively minor compared to the standard design-based expansion of ages (Fig. \ref{fig:vastage}).

+A second data treatment also included the application of VAST in which the cold pool extent (CPE) was modeled as a covariate (Thorson 2019b).
+Comparisons of this effect were relatively minor (e.g., Fig. \ref{fig:vast_idx}).

+A third treatment included a preliminary evaluation of spatio-temporal smoothing from the ATS data (index value differences shown in Table
+ \ref{tab:bts_abund}).

 ### Input sample size
 Sample sizes assumed were re-evaluated in 2016 against the trade-off with flexibility in time and age varying selectivity.
 This resulted in tuning the recent era (1991-present year) to average sample sizes of 350 for the fishery